 - Many working families qualify.

-- Individuals who participate in other programs such as Medicaid, Food Stamps, TANF may automatically be income eligible.
+- Individuals who participate in other programs such as Medicaid, Food Stamps, and TANF may automatically be income eligible.

 WIC staff will determine income eligibility during your appointment.